debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 discussion_id: demo-and-inst-instrs
 ---

-This is a new commenting system for Jekyll and other static site generators.
-It's called ed-comments (ed = Effective Discussions — but maybe I'll rename it to Uttertalk) and it's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
+Talkyard is a new commenting system for Jekyll and other static site generators.
+It's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
 There's hosting too, if you don't want to maintain your own server.
 No ads, no tracking.
 Lightweight, just 140 kb javascript (in comparison to Disqus' about 750 kb).

-This website is a static Jekyll blog, with ed-comments below each blog post — look at the bottom of the pages.
+This website is a static Jekyll blog, with Talkyard below each blog post — look at the bottom of the pages.

+**WAIT** a week — I'm renaming everything from EffectiveDiscussions to Talkyard.
+Scripts and links might be broken, until I'm done.
+Today is 2018-01-15. **/Wait.**

 Demo video: